sg-crest A Singapore Government Agency Website

 Companies that adopt FWA policies contribute to a supportive work environment where caregivers are given the flexibility to work while fulfilling caregiving commitments.

-Being able to work at home while having their family members around to care for helps caregivers alleviate the anxiety and stress of, for instance, leaving their loved ones alone at home.
+Being able to work at home while caring for their family members helps caregivers alleviate the anxiety and stress of, for instance, leaving their loved ones alone at home.

 It also allows caregivers to minimise work stress as they have more flexibility in completing their tasks at home, compared to the rigid environment back in the workplace.